Theroigne de Mericourt: Return to Paris

 In January 1792, Théroigne returned to Paris.
 News of her Austrian captivity had preceded her, and she was welcomed as a hero.
 On 1 February, she spoke at the Jacobin Club, where she described her ordeal and was lauded as "one of the first Amazons of liberty."
 Throughout the spring of 1792, she campaigned for women's rights to bear arms, and in March argued for the establishment of a battalion of women who might defend the city.
 Her recruiting work for this battalion, however, proved unpopular, and she was denounced to the Jacobins for causing unrest in the Faubourg Saint-Antoine.

+During the Demonstration of June 20 1792, Théroigne was involved in mobilising the crowds that went on to storm the Tuileries Palace.

 Tuileries palace

-During the insurrection of 10 August, Théroigne was involved with the death of royalist prisoners at the Place Vendôme.
-That Theroigne lynched to death the royalist pamphleteer François-Louis Suleau is not true.
-She later was awarded a civic crown for her courage on 10 August 1792.
+During the insurrection of 10 August 1792, Théroigne was involved with the death of royalist prisoners at the Place Vendôme.
+That Théroigne lynched to death the royalist pamphleteer François-Louis Suleau is not true.
+She later was awarded a civic crown for her courage on 10 August.

 Affiliation with the Gironde

 Théroigne's revolutionary activities remained subdued for the remainder of 1792, but she often was seen at the Jacobins in her riding habit.
 In early 1793, she composed a series of placards arguing for the active involvement of women in encouraging patriotic duty.
-Théroigne had, by this point, allied herself with the Girondins, a political faction at odds with the radical Jacobins.
+Théroigne had, by this point, allied herself with the Girondins, a political faction at odds with the more radical Jacobins.

 On 15 May, Théroigne was delivering a speech in the Jardin des Tuileries when she was attacked by a group of women allied with the Jacobins.
 The women, objecting to her pro-Girondin sentiments, stripped her naked and beat her severely.

-She was rescued by the intervention of Jean-Paul Marat, but suffered afterward from headaches and mental troubles.
+She was rescued and taken to a hospital in the nearby fauborg Saint-Marceau.
+It was claimed by some that she was rescued by the intervention of Jean-Paul Marat but this is unclear.
+Following this ordeal, Théroigne suffered from headaches and mental troubles and spent the remainder of her life institutionalised.

 Institutionalization and death (1794–1817)

-Théroigne's behavior became erratic, and on 20 September 1794, she was certified insane and put into an asylum in Faubourg Marceau.
+Théroigne's behavior became erratic, and on 20 September 1794, she was certified insane and put into an asylum in Faubourg Saint-Marceau.
 She ultimately was sent to La Salpêtrière Hospital in 1807, where she lived for 10 years, intermittently lucid and speaking constantly about the revolution.
 Following a short illness, she died there on 8 June 1817.